jstock29/jstock29/README.md

 # Hello!
 I'm Jared.
-I currently work as a Senior Digital Consultant and Lead Developer at Arup.
+I currently work as a Senior Developer at Thoughtworks.
 Most of my work can't be shared publicly, but this is where I keep personal projects.
 You'll notice I have a problem where I impulse buy domains for my friends.
 Things might get weird.

 # My repos